Docklands railway station: History

-The station was officially opened for commuter services by then Taoiseach Bertie Ahern at a temporary location on Sheriff Street in the North Wall area of Dublin's Northside on 12 March 2007, construction groundbreaking having taken place on 9 March 2006 with Transport Minister Martin Cullen.
-It is the first new heavy rail station in Dublin city centre since Grand Canal Dock opened in 2001.
+The station was opened for commuter services by Taoiseach Bertie Ahern at a temporary location on Sheriff Street in the North Wall area of Dublin's Northside on 12 March 2007.
+Construction groundbreaking had taken place on 9 March 2006 in the presence of the Minister for Transport, Martin Cullen.
+It was the first new heavy rail station in Dublin city centre since Grand Canal Dock opened in 2001.
 It was required because the nearby Connolly Station had reached capacity and could not support additional commuter services to County Meath.

 However, in March 2008, it was reported that the transport minister, Noel Dempsey, would allow CIÉ to seek new planning permission to keep the station on a permanent basis as a terminus for services from Maynooth and Navan following his decision to allow the Railway Procurement Agency to use Broadstone Station for extensions to the Luas.

 Proposals

 The station was to move to a permanent location in the Spencer Dock site as part of the DART Underground plan under the government's Transport 21 initiative.
 Planning conditions attached to the temporary site stated that it had to be removed by May 2016, but permanent permission was obtained in time to avoid this.

+Though the DART Underground plans were postponed indefinitely, as of August 2021, an underground station at Spencer Dock was proposed as part of the DART+ West project.